Shaktikc/House-price-prediction/README.md

 🏠 House Price Prediction Model

- I initiated this project to deepen my understanding and practical application of machine learning concepts.
-It proved to be an enriching and intellectually rewarding experience, and it was a genuine pleasure to work on.
+ **I did this project to deepen my understanding and practical application of machine learning concepts.
+It proved to be an enriching and intellectually rewarding experience, and it was a genuine pleasure to work on.**

 This repository contains a simple House Price Prediction model implemented in Python.
 The project follows a structured process including data cleaning, model training using Ridge Regression, and deployment using a Flask web interface.